CDrummond/musly-server/README.md

 tack's genre has `Metal` then only tracks with one of these 3 genres will be considered.

+If `filterxmas=1` is supplied, then tracks with 'Christmas' or 'Xmas' in their genres will be excluded - unless it is December.

 `min` and `max` can be used to set the minimum, and maximum, duration (in seconds) of tracks to be considered.

 `ignore` may be used to list tracks to ignore (e.g. tracks that are already in the queue).
+This parameter, like `track`, may be repeated multiple times.

+`exclude` may be used to lsit artists to ignpre.
 This parameter, like `track`, may be repeated multiple times.

 The API will try query Musly for 20 times the specified `count` tracks (default of 5) for each supplied seed track.
 (This is to allow for filtering